because our community cares

 - Tribute to Francophone Veterans, retired Superintendent, Seine River School Division, Simon LaPlante

-- Greg Reid of St. Norbert, who for many years, has provided the power which makes our events possible And of course, the students from College St. Norbert Collegiate, École Noël-Ritchot and La Barrière Crossings School:
+- Greg Reid of St. Norbert, who for many years, has provided the power which makes our events possible

 - who shared details about the lives of our fallen soldiers